brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 );
 ```

-Just incase you are unfamiliar with how to create a vector index on MongoDB Atlas, I've included the following two quick screen shots.
+Just in case you are unfamiliar with how to create a vector index on MongoDB Atlas, I've included the following quick screen shots.
 Head over to the "Search Indexes" tab above the collection data window.
 Then click create index.

 This is what the vector index should look like if its created: